Regional Notification System

-The Capital Area Council of Governments oversees the region's emergency notification system, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.
-Learn about the ENS, including how to participate using your cellphone.
+The Capital Area Council of Governments oversees the Regional Notification System, a crucial public-safety tool launched with funding from the Homeland Security Grant Program and participating local governments.
+Learn about the RNS, formerly the "Emergency Notification System," including how to participate by registering your contact information.